 Olivia Windham-Stewart is an independent business and human rights specialist.
 She previously worked on the Labour Rights team at Laudes Foundation (formerly C&A Foundation) and Impactt Ltd in the UK.
 Prior to this, she was a founding member of award-winning communications agency, On Our Radar, and continues to engage in documentary making and activist heritage in her spare time.

 Anna Turns is an environmental journalist specialising in sustainability, climate change, marine issues, food and drink.
 She regularly contributes to the Guardian, Positive News, Evening Standard, The Independent, Telegraph Travel and Riverford’s Wicked Leeks among others.

-Rachel Wilshaw is the Ethical Trade Manager at Oxfam.
+Rachel Wilshaw is the Workers’ Rights Senior Manager for Oxfam GB.
 She has over 30-years experience identifying best practice in relation to labour rights in global supply chains, and undertakes advocacy and advice to companies on behalf of Oxfam GB.
 She’s a member of the Global Living Wage Initiative’s steering group and was a board member of the Ethical Trade Initiative for over 10 years.

 We’re looking forward to working with this group of inspiring people and in the spirit of transparency, we’ll be publishing minutes after each meeting to keep you up to date with our progress.

 Interested in why we’re committed to integrity?
 Read our thoughts on the rise of greenwashing and why we’re worried.